ROCKBRIDGE OASIS

 FRUIT TREES

-There is a certain kind of house that doesn’t announce itself.
-It simply exists, completely at ease, as though it has always belonged exactly where it sits.
+There is a certain kind of house that doesn’t need to announce itself.
+It simply exists, completely at ease in its environment, enhancing the surrounding natural beauty.
 790 Rockbridge Road is that kind of place.

-Set beneath a canopy of old oaks on 2.53 acres in Montecito’s Riven Rock neighborhood, the property unfolds more like a private park than a traditional estate.
+Set beneath a canopy of ancient oaks on 2.53 acres in Montecito’s beloved Riven Rock neighborhood, the property unfolds more like a private park than a traditional estate.
 Gardens instead of lawns.
 Light instead of ornament.
-Space that prioritizes calm over spectacle.
+Sacred spaces that prioritize calm and tranquility.

 Renovated in 2022, the single-level residence moves with quiet confidence across approximately 4,800 square feet.
 Nothing abrupt.
 Nothing forced.
 Just a series of rooms that understand proportion, light, and restraint.
 The materials tell their own story.
-Italian marble that catches the afternoon sun.
-Porcelain surfaces that soften the architecture.
-Warm woods and shadow lines that create depth without excess.
-The house doesn’t try to be impressive.
+Italian marble catches the afternoon sun while porcelain surfaces complement the architecture.
+Warm woods and shadow lines create depth without excess.
+The house doesn’t try to be impressive, but that is what makes it so remarkable.
 It is simply very well considered.

 At the heart of the home, a great room brings together kitchen, dining, and multiple sitting areas in one expansive volume, anchored by a central fireplace that subtly defines each space without interrupting the flow.
 The kitchen operates as part of this larger composition rather than the focal point alone, with a sculptural island, custom cabinetry, and clean architectural lines supporting both daily life and larger gatherings.

-Four additional bedrooms offer flexibility for loved ones or workspace, continuing the same material continuity and calm architectural language found throughout the residence.
+Four additional bedrooms offer flexibility — for family, guests, or dedicated workspace — continuing the same material continuity and calm found throughout.
 A separate media room provides a more intimate setting within the home, ideal for film, music, or quiet evenings.

 Outside, the grounds unfold as a series of outdoor rooms woven into the landscape.
 Gravel paths lead to a collection of seating areas tucked beneath trees and positioned throughout the property, each offering a different perspective of the gardens and oaks.
 A chef’s garden and a variety of fruit trees, including citrus, persimmon, apple, and passion fruit, add another layer of intention to the landscape.
 The pool and spa sit naturally within the setting, more hidden retreat than centerpiece.